Email marketing is still an essential element of any business.

-It was founded in 2001, and has its headquarters in Atlanta with additional offices in Brooklyn, Vancouver, and Oakland.
+It was founded in 2001 and had its headquarters in Atlanta, with additional offices in Brooklyn, Vancouver, and Oakland.

 Since its founding years, it has grown from a simple email marketing software to a now fully-fletched all-in-one marketing platform.

-The main idea since the start was to give small businesses a chance to compete against larger companies that had access to the larger and expensive email marketing solutions.
+The main idea since the start was to give small businesses a chance to compete against larger companies with access to more comprehensive and expensive email marketing solutions.

-During that time (the early 2000s), they really filled a gap with that.
+During that time (the early 2000s), they filled a gap.